xsreality/abstractness-instability-calculator/README.md

 This application calculates abstractness and instability metrics for Java, Spring Boot projects, helping developers analyze the structure and dependencies of their codebase.

-It follows the principles of Spring Modulith by analyzing only top-level packages at the same level as the `@SpringBootApplication` annotated class.
-These packages are expected to be functional layers rather than technical layers (controller, services, repositories etc.).
+It follows the principles of Spring Modulith by analyzing the [application module packages](https://docs.spring.io/spring-modulith/reference/fundamentals.html#modules.simple).
+These are direct sub-packages of the _main_ package that contains the `@SpringBootApplication` annotated class.
+Ideally, these packages are expected to be functional layers rather than technical layers (controller, services, repositories etc.).

 ![screenshot](https://github.com/user-attachments/assets/5e84eb27-04d6-475c-8a9b-97b36d649ed6)